Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 // [ 1, 2, 3 ]
 ```

-So this way we can copy a basic array, be aware it doesn't work for multi-level arrays or arrays with dates or functions.
+So this way, we can copy a basic array, but be aware it doesn't work for multi-level arrays or arrays with dates or functions.

 ![Using the spread operator to copy an array](https://cdn.hashnode.com/res/hashnode/image/upload/v1609826955798/32_DiiYvx.png)